-In this Treeline Pursuits video cast segment we discuss how to dehydrate and package fruit to take in the backcountry.
+In this Treeline Pursuits video cast segment, we discuss how to dehydrate and package fruit to take in the backcountry.
 We also dig into more detail on the mylar bag packaging I use for my dehydrated meals.
-This year I made the committment to go DIY with my meals and I’ve added some fruit to the list.
+This year I made the commitment to go DIY with my meals and I’ve added some fruit to the list.

 The Equipment And Supplies I Use:

 - 8.5″ X 8.75″ – Silver ZipSeal Mylar Bags – These are the perfect sizes for about 2 cups of dehydrated product.
 You can package your meals in them and then cook (add boiling water) in them.
 This is almost exactly the way that Mountain House products work.
 You can purchase these bags in smaller quantities, 100 bags for $50.
 Product Number : 085MFSOZE0875